Giddings, Texas: Arts and culture

-In 2015, the city of Giddings, the Giddings Economic Development Corporation and members of the American Legion launched Phase I of the Veterans Memorial Wall Project.
-The Lee County Veterans Association was created to manage and conduct fundraising for the project which broke ground in spring 2020.
+In 2015, the city of Giddings, the GEDC, and members of the American Legion launched phase I of the Veterans Memorial Wall Project.
+The Lee County Veterans Association was created to manage and conduct fundraising for the project, which broke ground in spring 2020.

 The Wendish heritage in Giddings is celebrated annually in nearby Serbin, Texas, put on by the Texas Wendish Heritage Society.
 It occurs on the fourth Sunday every September.

 The Giddings Area Chamber of Commerce operates the Lee County Heritage Center/Hubert-Fletcher Home.

 The City Meat Market restaurant at the corner of Austin and Main Streets was rated one of the 50 best places for barbecue by Texas Monthly.

-In 2017, Texas Monthly Magazine selected Snow's BBQ as Best BBQ in Texas, thereby elevating female pitmaster Tootsie Tomanetz to regional celebrity status one week before her 85th birthday.
+In 2017, Texas Monthly selected Snow's BBQ as Best BBQ in Texas, thereby elevating female pitmaster Tootsie Tomanetz to regional celebrity status one week before her 85th birthday.
 The business was previously honored with this award in 2008.
 Tomanetz is slated to appear in the Netflix documentary Chef's Table.

-The Historic Freight Station and Depot Complex is located in Downtown Giddings.
-Property owner Giddings Economic Development Corporation has leased one of the freight stations to a distillery for use as a tasting room and bottling operation and another building for use as a brewhaus and German restaurant, currently under development.
+The Historic Freight Station and Depot Complex is located in downtown Giddings.
+Property owner GEDC has leased one of the freight stations to a distillery for use as a tasting room and bottling operation and another building for use as a brewhouse (Brauerei) and German restaurant, currently under development.

-In popular culture

-The 2021 season of the Netflix series Chef's Table takes a look at barbecue around the world and will feature Lee County pitmaster Tootsie Tomanetz.